EECS150/asic_labs_fa21/lab1/spec.md

 You can use any lab machine, but our lab machines aren’t very powerful; if everyone uses the same one, everyone will find that their jobs perform poorly.
 ASIC design tools are resource intensive and will not run well when there are too many simultaneous users on these machines.
-We recommend that every time you want to log into a machine, examine its load on `hivemind.eecs.berkeley.edu` for the `eda-X` machines, or using `top` when you log in.
+We recommend that every time you want to log into a machine, examine its load on https://hivemind.eecs.berkeley.edu/ for the `eda-X` machines, or using `top` when you log in.
 If it is heavily loaded, consider using a different machine.
 If you also notice other `eecs151` users with jobs consuming excessive resources, do feel free to reach out to the GSIs about it.